SEO vs SEM

 What is included in SEM?

-Let’s further break down our definitions of SEO and SEM by looking at what is typically included within each practice.
+Let’s further break down our definitions by looking at the key components of SEM strategies.

 - Search Ads